September 9, 2021

 From the onsite of this COVID-19 pandemic, residents and staff have been urged to follow the recommendations from the Centers for Disease Control and Prevention (CDC) https://www.cdc.gov/coronavirus/2019-ncov/index.html for prevention of any viral respiratory illness, including frequent hand washing, practice of good cough etiquette, advising those exhibiting any symptoms of the virus, or in direct contact with those exhibiting symptoms (sore throat, cough, fever) to remain at home until symptom-free for 72 hours.

-Seated dining services, for dinner only, have resumed in Spinnakers restaurant.
-Seating will increase to 50% capacity as we advance in Phase 3.
-“Grab-n-Go”, take-out and delivery options continue to remain in effect for dining services.
+Seated dining services have resumed in Syren’s Grille restaurant.
+“Grab-n-Go”, take-out and delivery options continue to remain available.

 Transportation to local grocery stores has also resumed; curbside pick-up for residents that have ordered groceries online also continues.